ea/lytro_unlock/README.md

 ## The Why - Start

 Anybody remember these weird rectangles from the photo above?
 They were all over tech news websites almost a decade ago.
 They were supposed to usher in the new age of photography.
 Some of you might have them tucked away in some drawer as a reminder of wasted money.
 The product promised so much, yet what it delivered in reality was oh so disappointing.

 Why did I get interested in this?
-Few months ago , an interesting twitter thread caught my eye.
-It was written by (https://web.archive.org/web/20221014234930/http://twitter.com/warren_craddock) Warren Craddock and was talking about tech projects can have so much momentum that people can ignore the obvious flaws and showstoppers for a long time before they are abandoned.
+Few months ago, an interesting twitter thread caught my eye.
+It was written by Warren Craddock and was talking about tech projects can have so much momentum that people can ignore the obvious flaws and showstoppers for a long time before they are abandoned (note: tweets have been deleted, but you can dig them up in the archive - they have some interesting insights).
 One of the projects he talked about was a Lytro camera.
 Flaws being that , due to laws of physics and optics, most of the benefits of the technology (refocus, paralax) would be of no practical use to general public.
 Long story short, after developing a second generation of the LightField camera called Illum (this time in a more familiar DSLR-like package) company soon went bust.

 Naturally, the first question that popped into my mind was: “I wonder how cheap those are on eBay right now?”
 Sure enough, if you are patient, you can easily pick them up for anywhere from $20 to $40 dollars.
 A great discount from the original retail price.
-I decided to procure one, if for no other reason than simply to have it as an interesting relic.
-But… The curiosity got the better of me and I soon found myself digging into the firmware.
+I decided to procure one, if for no other reason then simply to have it as an interesting relic.
+But the curiosity got the better of me and I soon found myself digging into the firmware.

 ## Goals